-A public hearing has not been scheduled; however, written comments will be accepted from September
+A public hearing has not been scheduled; however, written comments will be accepted from September 14, 2018, until 5:00 p.m. on October 29, 2018.

-California Building Standards Commission Attention: Mia Marvelli, Executive Director 2525 Natomas Park Drive, Suite 130 Sacramento, CA 95833
+California Building Standards Commission Attention: Mia Marvelli, Executive Director 2525 Natomas Park Drive, Suite 130 Sacramento, CA 95833 the end of the current adoption cycle.
+A meeting notice will be issued announcing the date, time and location of the public meeting.